The geometry of the space-time and motion of the spinning bodies: Introduction to the 3+3+3-model of cosmology

 \section{Introduction to the 3+3+3-model of cosmology}

 Now let us introduce a possible global construction of the universe.
 At the beginning of the previous section we considered the space-time bundle with base $B$ and fiber $SO(3,{\mathbb C})$.
-The group $SO(3,{\mathbb C})$ is much convenient because it can be considered simultaneously as a fiber and Lie group.
-This is not case of its isomorphic group $O_+^{\uparrow}(1,3)$, which acts on 4-dimensional space-time.
+The group $SO(3,{\mathbb C})$ is very convenient because it can be considered simultaneously as a fiber and Lie group.
+This is not the case for its isomorphic group $O_+^{\uparrow}(1,3)$, which acts on 4-dimensional space-time.
 For the sake of simplicity we assumed that $B={\mathbb R}^3$, but the basic space topologically should be closed and bounded as it is accepted and so it should be changed.
-On the other side the equality (\ref{2.8}) suggests that the space-time (without rotations) is a complex manifold.
+On the other hand the equality (\ref{7.3}) suggests that the space-time (without rotations) is a complex manifold.
 Indeed, analogously as $(x+ict_x,y+ict_y,z+ict_z)$ is a local coordinate neighborhood of $SO(3,{\mathbb C})$, $(x_s+ix_t,y_s+iy_t,z_s+iz_t)$ is also a coordinate neighborhood of the same manifold.
-These two coordinate systems can be considered as coordinate neighborhoods of $SO(3,{\mathbb C})$ as a complex manifold, because according to (\ref{2.8}) the Cauchy-Riemannian conditions for these two systems are satisfied.
+These two coordinate systems can be considered as coordinate neighborhoods of $SO(3,{\mathbb C})$ as a complex manifold, because according to (\ref{7.3}) the Cauchy-Riemannian conditions for these two systems are satisfied.

-If we assume that the basic space is homeomorphic to $RP^3$, i.e. $SO(3,{\mathbb R})$, we come to satisfactory result.
+If we assume that the basic space is homeomorphic to $RP^3$, i.e. $SO(3,{\mathbb R})$, we arrive at a satisfactory result.
 The complexification of this group is $SO(3,{\mathbb C})$ and it is the same as the fiber and the Lie group of the space-time bundle.
 The local coordinates of $SO(3,{\mathbb R})$ are angles, i.e. real numbers, but we use length units for our local spatial coordinates.
-So for each small angle $\varphi$ of rotation in a given direction corresponds coordinate length $R\varphi$ in the same direction, where $R$ is a constant, which can be called {\em radius of the universe}.
+So each small angle $\varphi$ of rotation in a given direction corresponds to a coordinate length $R\varphi$ in the same direction, where $R$ is a constant, which can be called the {\em radius of the universe}.
+We have a similar situation if we assume that the basic space is homeomorphic to $S^3$, i.e. the Lie group of unit quaternions.